Taro-Hayashi/KillerWhale/leftside/3_SIDE_DPAD.md

 ## Assembling

 ### Attaching the switch plate
-Attach short spacers to the switch plate with black M2 screws.
+Attach short spacers to the switch plate with M2 short screws.
 ![](../img/d-pad/IMG_5291.jpg)
 Note that the switch plate has an orientation - refer to the picture.

-Attach the protection acrylic sheets to the spacers with M2 short screws.
+Attach the protection acrylic sheets to the spacers with M2 middle screws.
 ![](../img/d-pad/IMG_5313.jpg)
 If the spacers are long and silver, put the small protection acrylic sheet on top, and if the spacers color is copper, put the large protection acrylic sheet on top.
 ![](../img/d-pad/IMG_6245.jpg)

-Attach long M2 spacers with M2 black screws to the SIDE unit.
+Attach long M2 spacers with M2 short screws to the SIDE unit.
 ![](../img/d-pad/IMG_5315.jpg)
 There should be one spacer on the bottom side of the SIDE unit and two to the top, forming an equilateral triangle.